- 180g Distilled Water

 - Panthenol (Vitamin B5): this is an anti-static and conditioning agent that helps to leave your hair cuticle smooth and shiny.
 If not readily available this can be easily omitted

-- Hydrolysed Wheat Protein: other proteins such as silk, collagen and keratin can be used, but for low porosity and protein-sensitive hair please leave out
+- Hydrolysed Wheat Protein: other proteins such as Collagen, Keratin Protein and Silk Protein can be used, but for low porosity and protein-sensitive hair please leave out

-- Fatty alcohols: the above recipe uses Cetyl and Cetearyl alcohol.
+- Fatty alcohols: the above recipe uses Cetyl Alcohol and Cetearyl Alcohol.
 You can either use just one or replace with whatever fatty alcohol you have available e.g. stearyl alcohol or lanolin

 - BTMS: is a conditioning emulsifier that helps create a deep conditioner with “slip” that can be easily worked through your hair.
-You can use another conditioning emulsifier or replace with a regular emulsifying wax such as Olivem, however, it will result in a different final texture
+You can use another conditioning emulsifier or replace with a regular emulsifying wax such as Olivem 1000 or Emulsifying Wax NF however, it will result in a different final texture